Blue Velvet (soundtrack)

 Blue Velvet was the soundtrack of the film of the same name.
 It included original music by composer and conductor, Angelo Badalamenti.
 It was released in 1986 on Varèse Sarabande.

 The soundtrack is a dark combination of classic composition and vintage/modern pop songs, which mirrors the film's un-stated timeless setting envisioned by director David Lynch and unsettling neo-noir atmosphere.

 Thus, the film has become noted for its diverse musical selections.
 Seen as a prominent stylistic feature in the film is also the unconventional use of vintage pop songs, such as Bobby Vinton’s "Blue Velvet" and Roy Orbison’s "In Dreams", juxtaposed with an orchestral score.

 Badalamenti's score alludes to Shostakovich's 15th Symphony, which Lynch had been listening to regularly while writing the screenplay.

 Background and music

 Lynch worked with Badalamenti for the first time in this film and asked him to write a score that had to be “like Shostakovich, be very Russian, but make it the most beautiful thing but make it dark and a little bit scary.”
 Badalamenti would later go on to contribute to all of Lynch's future full-length films except for Inland Empire (2006).

 Inspired by This Mortal Coil's recent cover of Tim Buckley's "Song to the Siren", Lynch had wanted Isabella Rossellini to sing her own version, but was unable to secure the rights.
-In its place, Badalamenti composed a music for "Mysteries of Love" with lyrics by Lynch and Julee Cruise sang it.
+In its place, Badalamenti composed a music for "Mysteries of Love" with lyrics by Lynch sung by Julee Cruise.

 Bobby Vinton's cover of The Clovers' 1950s song "Blue Velvet" served as inspiration for the film and heavily incorporated it.